lachlanhardy/gae-frypan/README.markdown

 What is it?
 -----------

-That's difficult to say yet as it's simply a twinkle in a few parental eyes right now, but it's safe to say it'd be nothing at all without [a precisely detailed, and quick off the mark, article by Samuel Goebert](http://blog.bigcurl.de/2009/04/running-sinatra-apps-on-google.html)
+That's difficult to say yet as it's simply a twinkle in a few parental eyes right now, but it's safe to say it'd be nothing at all without a precisely detailed, and very quick off the mark, [article by Samuel Goebert](http://blog.bigcurl.de/2009/04/running-sinatra-apps-on-google.html).